LAPD Encryption: When America's Largest City Went Dark

 A History of Accountability Challenges

-The Rampart Scandal Context
+The Rampart consent decree

 Impact on Los Angeles Journalism

-Delayed Coverage
+Delayed coverage

 The Wildfire Factor